selhorn/f5-openstack-docs/docs/lbaas/solution/topic_ha-modes.rst

 - If you only have one (1) BIG-IP deployed, you must use ``standalone`` mode.

-- In this context, HA pertains to the BIG-IP device(s), not to the F5 agent.
+- In this context, HA pertains to the BIG-IP device(s), not to the |agent-long|.

 Configuration